-We determine the undiscounted cash flows for our Denver based assets and the Arkansas River assets (described below in the Tap Participation Fee section) by estimating tap sales to potential new developments in our service area and to communities along the eastern slope of the Rocky Mountains in Colorado, in the area extending essentially from Ft.
-Collins on the north to Colorado Springs on the south, generally referred to as the "Front Range," using estimated future tap fees, less estimated costs to provide water services, over an estimated development period.
-Actual new home development in our service area and the Front Range, actual future tap fees, and actual future operating costs, inevitably will vary significantly from our estimates, which could have a material impact on our financial statements as well as our results of operations.
+We determine the undiscounted cash flows for our Denver based assets and the Arkansas River assets (described below in the Participation Fee section) by estimating tap sales to potential new developments in our service area and to communities along the Front Range using estimated future tap fees, less estimated costs to provide water services, over an estimated development period.
+Actual new home development in our service area and the Front Range, actual future tap fees, and actual future operating costs inevitably will vary significantly from our estimates, which could have a material impact on our financial statements as well as our results of operations.
 We performed an impairment analysis as of August 31, 2012, and determined that our Rangeview Water Supply (defined in Note 4 - Water Assets to the 2012 Annual Report) and Arkansas River water assets were not impaired and their costs were deemed recoverable.
 Our impairment analysis is based on development occurring within areas in which we have service agreements (e.g. Sky Ranch and the Lowry Range, which are described in Note 4 - Water Assets to the 2012 Annual Report) as well as in surrounding areas, including the Front Range and the I-70 corridor.
-We estimate that we have the ability to provide wholesale water service to approximately 180,000 Single Family Equivalents ("SFE's") using our combined Rangeview Water Supply and Arkansas River water assets which have a carrying value of approximately \$88.5 million as of November 30, 2012.
+We estimate that we have the ability to provide wholesale water service to approximately 180,000 SFE's using our combined Rangeview Water Supply and Arkansas River water assets, which have a carrying value of approximately \$88.5 million as of February 28, 2013.
 Based on the carrying value of our water rights, the long term and uncertain nature of any development plans, current tap fees of \$22,500 and estimated gross margins, we estimate that we would need to sell the following number of new water connections to recover the costs of our Rangeview Water Supply and our Arkansas River water assets:

-- At current tap fees: we estimate we would need to add 8,300 new wholesale water connections, requiring 5.7% of our water portfolio; - If tap fees increase 5.0%: we estimate we would need to add 7,900 new wholesale water connections, requiring 5.4% of our water portfolio; - · If tap fees decrease 5%: we estimate we would need to add 8,700 new wholesale water connections, requiring 5.9 % of our portfolio.
+- At current tap fees: we estimate we would need to add 8,300 new wholesale water connections, requiring 5.7% of our water portfolio; - If tap fees increase 5.0%: we estimate we would need to add 7,900 new wholesale water connections, requiring 5.4% of our water portfolio; - If tap fees decrease 5%: we estimate we would need to add 8,700 new wholesale water connections, requiring 5.9 % of our portfolio.

-Although changes in the housing market throughout the Front Range have delayed our estimated tap sale projections, these changes do not alter our water ownership, nor our service obligations to existing properties or the number of SFE's we can service.
+Although changes in the housing market throughout the Front Range have delayed our estimated tap sale projections, these changes do not alter our water ownership, our service obligations to existing properties or the number of SFE's we can service.